acl-org/acl-2025/_pages/about/visa.md

 ### Invitation Letter via Registration

+You will be able to issue an invitation letter once your registration is complete.
+If you have applied for a registration waiver (e.g., as a student volunteer or D&I) but have not yet received the results, please proceed with your registration and select "wire transfer" as your payment method.

 #### [Updated on May 21st]
 **Important note**: Registration is officially open.
 You can find the information about the registration here: https://2025.aclweb.org/registration/
 At the end of the registration process, on the right-hand side of the screen there will be a blue button that reads Invitation Letter.
 Registered attendees can download from there.